Basket (tunga) made of folded eucalyptus bark, vegetable cane fibre, abrus seeds, resin and decorated with natural red, white and yellow pigments.

 Tiwi Islanders carry out elaborate Pukumani ceremonies after a person’s death.
 These funerary ceremonies include elaborate body decoration, complex burial rites and numerous performances.
 They can take place over a lengthy period of time in order to fully mark the passing of that relative as well as express grief.
-This piece is a contemporary version of traditional funerary baskets that have been produced in the Tiwi Islands for thousands of years.

 Burial poles or tutini are painted with natural earth pigmentsand erected at specific grave sites: they represent the body of the deceased relative or possibly ancestors.